Grammar school: Early modern grammar schools

-During the 16th and 17th centuries the establishment of grammar schools became a common act of charity by nobles, wealthy merchants and guilds; for example The Crypt School, Gloucester, founded by John and Joan Cook in 1539, Sir Roger Manwood's School, founded in 1563 by Sandwich jurist Roger Manwood, and Spalding Grammar School, founded by John Gamlyn and John Blanche in 1588.
+During the 16th and 17th centuries the establishment of grammar schools became a common act of charity by nobles, wealthy merchants and religious guilds; for example The Crypt School, Gloucester, founded by John and Joan Cook in 1539, Sir Roger Manwood's School, founded in 1563 by Sandwich jurist Roger Manwood, and Spalding Grammar School, founded by John Gamlyn and John Blanche in 1588.
 Many of these are still commemorated in annual "Founder's Day" services and ceremonies at surviving schools.
 The usual pattern was to create an endowment to pay the wages of a master to instruct local boys in Latin and sometimes Greek without charge.

 The school day typically ran from 6 a.m. to 5 p.m., with a two-hour break for lunch; in winter, school started at 7 a.m. and ended at 4 p.m.
 Most of the day was spent in the rote learning of Latin.
 To encourage fluency, some schoolmasters recommended punishing any pupil who spoke in English.
 The younger boys learned the parts of speech and Latin words in the first year, learned to construct Latin sentences in the second year, and began translating English–Latin and Latin–English passages in the third year.
 By the end of their studies at age 14, they would be quite familiar with the great Latin authors, and with Latin drama and rhetoric.
 Other skills, such as arithmetic and handwriting, were taught in odd moments or by travelling specialist teachers such as scriveners.